embeddedartistry/libc/README.md

 ## Contributing

-If you are intersted in contributing to this project, please read our [contributing guidelines](docs/CONTRIBUTING.md).
+If you are interested in contributing to this project, please read our [contributing guidelines](docs/CONTRIBUTING.md).

 ## Further Reading